 South Larremore Ranch is about 45 miles south of Alpine on Highway 118.
 It’s 2,500 acres on the east side of the highway, between Elephant Mountain and Santiago peak.
 The ranch is flat, and consists of alluvial deposits containing many types of quartz stones.
 Calamity Creek is a seasonal creek that far south, and it runs through the property from north to south.
 The whole set of Calamity Creek channels have agate in them that formed on the Walker and Woodward ranches, including red, black, and gold plume agates, saginitic agate, and fascinating moss agates in all sorts of colors!

 Also on the ranch are some very interesting gravel mounds poking up through the dirt which contain agate, including moss agates, fortification agates, and plume agates; petrified wood, some of which is completely agatized in beautiful colors; jasper in all colors of red from orange to purple, along with yellow, orange, and green; and flint and/or chert in nodules of different colors.
 There are also some shell fossils, and some interesting things I call “Terlingua Nodules” that appear to be at least partly agatized on the outside, and often are filled with calciferous mud on the inside.
-The cost for this ranch is $40 per person if I take you out, and $50 per person if the owners take you out.
-This is payable in cash or by check.
+The cost for this ranch is $50 per person if I take you out, This is payable in cash or by check.
 Credit cards are not accepted.